Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

         run_tag = self.runtag_text.get()
 ```

 Now we need to build a MySQL query using the strings we just collected above.
-It's possible our user didn't place any text in the entry boxes, in which case our MySQL query should default to collecting all the timestamps and energies of the decay events in our database.
+It's possible our user didn't place any text in the entry boxes, in which case our MySQL query should default to collecting all the data in our database.
 Assuming our data is stored in a table named `summarydata`, the syntax for this query would be

 ```sql
 SELECT clock_time, amplitude FROM summarydata WHERE amplitude IS NOT NULL
 ```

-The `IS NOT NULL` condition is not strictly necessary for this default query.
-It ensures we do not collect data from our table if the energy information of an event is missing.
+The `IS NOT NULL` ensures we do not collect data from our table if the energy record of an event is missing.
 Regardless of whether we actually have missing energy data, we should still include the `IS NOT NULL` condition for another reason &mdash; it allows us to add additional conditions to our query with `AND` statements.
 For instance, if our user provides a start time and end time in the entry boxes, our query would become

 ```sql
 SELECT clock_time, amplitude FROM summarydata WHERE amplitude IS NOT NULL AND clock_time BETWEEN start_time AND end_time